CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 This work is meant to support real life — not distract from it.

-A self-paced course on intentional living, clarity, and meaningful work.
+A self-paced course on intentional living, clarity, and meaningful work — designed to be practiced, not rushed.

 ## Who This Is For